scolem/Post-Its/readme.txt

 Setup:
 ...Write setup instructions here...
-(Currently to run on windows: Make sure last line of timelog.txt is a file containing pic.jpg.
-Change appropriate setting in config file, then run crop.py, followed by manage.py.)Pi set up to follow.
+Go into either Windows or pi directory.
+Make sure last line of timelog.txt is the same name as file containing pic.jpg.
+Change appropriate setting in config file, then run crop.py, followed by manage.py.

 config.json explination:
 username		The username of the user